jimmyvosika/partner-api/search.md

 To perform search operations using the Partner API, include the Authorization header in your HTTP request.
 The Authorization header should contain a Bearer token, which is necessary to authenticate your search requests.

+## Usage
+Search queries go into the "q" query parameter of the url.
+Results are limited to 100.
+There is no pagination.
+You must refine your search query to filter further.
+The "id" is what you will use to place an order for that listing in the next step.

 ### GET Request to search parts
 ```plaintext
 GET /api/partner/v1/search?q=PaRtNum83r HTTP/1.1